 When you’re at Manchester Met, you’ll mainly study with your PGCE music group.
 They are one of your greatest learning resources.

 You’ll consider how to plan lessons, reflect on your planning, learn how research can develop your teaching practice, and look at ways to develop your teacher persona.

-These courses are available via University led and School Direct routes.
+This PGCE is available via University led and School Direct routes

 Course contact details